Middle East Technical University

-Middle East Technical University (commonly referred to as METU; in Turkish, Orta Doğu Teknik Üniversitesi, ODTÜ) is a public technical university located in Ankara, Turkey.
-The university emphasizes research and education in engineering and natural sciences, offering about 41 undergraduate programs within 5 faculties, 105 masters and 70 doctorate programs within 5 graduate schools.
+Middle East Technical University (commonly referred to as METU; in Turkish, Orta Doğu Teknik Üniversitesi, ODTÜ) is a public research university located in Ankara, Turkey.

+The university offers 41 undergraduate programs across five faculties and 105 master's and 70 doctoral programs through five graduate schools.
 The main campus of METU spans an area of 11,100 acre, comprising, in addition to academic and auxiliary facilities, a forest area of 7,500 acre, and the natural Lake Eymir.
 METU has more than 120,000 alumni worldwide.
 The official language of instruction at METU is English.

-Over one third of the 1,000 highest scoring students in the national university entrance examination choose to enroll in METU; and most of its departments accept the top 0.1% of the nearly 3 million applicants.
-METU had the greatest share in national research funding by the Scientific and Technological Research Council of Turkey (TÜBİTAK) in the last five years, and it is the leading university in Turkey in terms of the number of European Union Framework Programme (FP) projects participation.
+METU had the greatest share in national research funding by the Scientific and Technological Research Council of Turkey (TÜBİTAK) in the last five years.
 Over 40% of METU's undergraduate alumni choose to pursue graduate studies.